 Swallow did not last long.
 In early 1844, he sold the paper to Henry Buffington.
 The years between 1843 and 1863 were challenging ones for the newspaper business.
 Both the Gazette and the Democrat tended to ignore local news in favor of national and international news, which they could crib from other sources.
 Perhaps their papers might have thrived better if they had given more attention to the world just outside their office doors.
 Hubert G. Schmidt does a good job of describing this period, which I will skim over.
 His history of the press in Hunterdon is strongly recommended.10

 In 1854, Buffington sold the Gazette to Willard Nichols, who unwisely chose to support the Know-Nothing Party in 1856.
 This did not go over well and by 1858, the paper was bankrupt and offered at a sheriff’s sale.
-The purchaser was Adam Suydam, who continued to support the Know-Nothings and The American Party.
-As it turned out, Nichols, and Suydam after him, would have been much better off if they had transferred their support to the newly-formed Republican Party (created in 1855).
+The purchaser was Alexander Suydam, who continued to support the Know-Nothings and The American Party.11 As it turned out, Nichols, and Suydam after him, would have been much better off if they had transferred their support to the newly-formed Republican Party (created in 1855).
 One year later, a new paper appeared—The Hunterdon Republican.
 Its editor, Thomas E. Bartow, was far more able than Suydam was and his paper basically displaced the Gazette, which struggled along until the Civil War had ended.

-In 1863, the Gazette was purchased by J. Rhutsen Schenk,11 who proved to be a much better editor than those who preceded him; Schmidt called him a “live-wire.”
+In 1863, the Gazette was purchased by J. Rhutsen Schenk,12 who proved to be a much better editor than those who preceded him; Schmidt called him a “live-wire.”
 Despite his abilities, when the Civil War came to an end, the Hunterdon Gazette did also.
 At first this seems odd—after all, as Hubert Schmidt wrote, the war years “had been a period replete with news and apparently more Hunterdon County people had acquired the newspaper habit than ever before.”
 During that time, the Gazette had forged ahead of the Democrat because of the Gazette’s ability to provide local news, while the Democrat was run down and its editor, Adam Bellis had not kept up with the times.
 In 1866, Charles Tomlinson attempted to buy the Democrat, but Bellis refused to give it up.
 So Tomlinson turned to the Gazette.

 As it happens, editor and publisher J. Rhutsen Schenk was ready to give up ownership of the paper.
 He had served in the Union Army for nine months in 1863, before taking over the job of editor of the Gazette in September of that year.
 Unlike the Hunterdon Republican which strongly supported Lincoln’s war measures, the Gazette under Schenk was somewhat less fervent.
 This prompted much unjustified criticism of Schenk; he was called a copperhead, and accused of carrying “the taint of a traitor about his clothes, and was a secessionist at heart” (this we learn from his parting editorial).
 He wrote that his opponents did what they could to discourage his subscribers and that those who had been maligning him were actually his friends and “leading republicans.”
 The people who had cancelled their subscriptions soon returned to the paper, with the result that